usgs/groundmotion-processing/docs/gmprocess/exporting.md

 # Exporting data

-Currently, station and waveform metrics are all computed via the `gmprocess` command only when exporting data tables with the `--export` argument.
+Currently, station and waveform metrics are all computed via the `gmprocess` command when processing is done, and they are stored in the workspace file.
+Use the `--export` argument to write the results to tables that are easy to import into other programs.

-Follow the examples in the prior sections:
+Following the examples in the prior sections:
 ```bash
 gmprocess -o test --export
 ```